 The payload

 The malicious version of patch-client added a preinstall hook that ran node index.js.
 The file ballooned from 7,926 bytes to 4,294,136 bytes, roughly a 540x increase.
-The technical analysis in issue #493 describes a multi-stage execution chain: ROT-9 encoding, then AES-128-GCM decryption, then a download of a Bun runtime, then execution of a credential-stealing worm matching the pattern researchers call Shai-Hulud.
+The technical analysis in issue #493 describes a multi-stage execution chain: a numeric character array run through ROT decoding to reveal the next stage, then two AES-128-GCM payloads (one a Bun bootstrapper, one the main worm), then a download of the Bun runtime, then execution from transient /tmp/p*.js files.
+JFrog’s teardown places Miasma in the Shai-Hulud lineage: it is a derivative of the open-sourced Mini Shai-Hulud code, not the original September 2025 worm, with the Dune naming swapped for Greek-myth themes.
+[Updated June 2026]

 The worm harvested SSH keys from ~/.ssh, registry credentials from ~/.npmrc and ~/.docker/config.json, AWS keys matching the AKIA and AWS_ prefixes, GitHub tokens (gh_token), npm publish credentials, gists, and roughly 129 environment variables, according to the LinuxSecurity feature on the Miasma campaign.
 It then self-propagated by publishing to any npm packages the infected victim’s credentials could reach.